krisrjensen/csc730/README.md

 ### Assignment 2: Fuzzy C-Means
 Jacob James, John Nelson, Kris Jensen
-The second assignment of this course tasked us with implementing a Fuzzy C-Means (FCM) clustering al- gorithm ‘from scratch’ on a set of skewed data from the MNIST dataset.
+The second assignment of this course tasked us with implementing a Fuzzy C-Means (FCM) clustering algorithm ‘from scratch’ on a set of skewed data from the MNIST dataset.
 This skewed dataset contained eight classes from a total set of ten classes.
 Also, each class was not represented with equivalent frequency.